Bad Grammar on Purpose: Law & Order

 Not gratuitous.
 Gratuitous means "extremely uncalled for" or "unwanted."
 Questions can be gratuitous.
 Just not tone.

-Not the villain, but the episode has
+Not the primary villain, but the episode

-Law & Order alum, Bruce MacVittie.
+has Law & Order alum, Bruce

+MacVittie.
 Adorable actor!

 To be fair, "uncalled for/unwanted questions" is what the judge means ("I am offended by your sardonic tone and your gratuitous questions").
 But the language here is not a mistake on the part of the script-writers.